Key takeaways:

 1. Providing community.
 Student housing should provide its tenants a true home-away-from-home.
 No matter how far into their education students are, community-building amenities are highly sought after.
 Well-designed student housing strikes the perfect balance between privacy and community while teaching students how to live away from home for the first time.

 2. Enhancing campus safety.
 On-campus safety is one of the top concerns of incoming and continuing university students.
 As a result, good student housing design requires extra safety measures.
-Property access solutions like intercoms, keypads, and even package rooms provide well-rounded security for students.
+Student access solutions like intercoms, keypads, and even package rooms provide well-rounded security for students.

 3. Empowering education.
 While the experience that college provides is important, learning is the true reason they’re there!
 So, equip your housing design concept with amenities that make it easier to study, complete projects, and earn degrees.
 These include community WiFi, study rooms, and quiet hours.